-A visit to Girona in the Mediterranean allows you to enjoy one of the most historic sites in Spain.
+A visit to Girona in the Mediterranean allows you to enjoy one of Spain’s most historic sites.
 The town is in the northeast of Catalonia, just 99 km from Barcelona.
 Over the decades, Girona has been influenced by many different cultures and religions.
 The city beckons visitors with its beautiful architecture in both the old and new town areas.

 Girona airport sees more than 2.2 million passengers per year